-Antenna beam forming and antenna been steering are technologies or techniques that are finding increasing use with systems like cellular telecommunications and in particular 5G as well as many other wireless systems.
+Antenna beam forming and antenna beam steering are technologies or techniques that are finding increasing use with systems like cellular or mobile telecommunications and in particular 5G as well as many other wireless communications.

 Techniques required to improve the performance can utilise antenna beam forming techniques to enable individual users to have an individual beam directed at them.
 In this way they receive the an improved signal, and other users with their own beams receive a lower level of interference.